gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 #### Why's Gridcoin Different?
-OByte's main focus is different from Gridcoin.
-The science aspect is a secondary or tertiary goal for the project.
-Because of this, a much smaller percentage of coins are sent for science and a higher percentage goes to other distribution methods.

-Further, for the bot itself, it only rewards World Community Grid and no other BOINC project.
-This means if you want to work on any other project, you can't earn OBytes for it.
-With Gridcoin there is a list of 18 project you can contribute to (as of 2020-08-08)
+* OByte's main focus is different from Gridcoin
+    * Science aspect is a secondary or tertiary goal
+        * Fewer OBytes sent to reward science and more goes to other distribution methods

+    * For Gridcoin science is a primary goal
+        * Larger percentage rewards science

+^
+^

+* OByte's bots are heavily centralized
-The system is heavily centralized by happening through one bot that could stop at any point.
-The funding to this bot comes entirely through a grant from a fund controlled currently by 4 people, but in Gridcoin, coins are distributed as the new coins in the network and not through a single fund or bot at all.
+    * Happening through one bot that could stop at any point
+    * The funding to this bot comes entirely through a grant from a fund controlled currently by 4 people

+    * In Gridcoin, coins are distributed as new coins in the network not through a single fund or bot

+^
+^

+* OByte only rewards World Community Grid and no other BOINC project.
+    * On any other project, you can't earn OBytes for it

+    * With Gridcoin there are 18 project you can contribute to (as of 2020-08-08)

+^
+^

 ### Comparison to Primecoin
 ---